rob-luke/Neuroimaging.jl/README.md

 ## Functions

-Currently there are function for the following processes on raw data and ASSR types
+Currently there are function for the following processes on raw data and SSR types

 #### Preprocessing
 - filtering